On the modulus of solutions of a first order differential equation: Concluding remarks

 where $r\to\infty$ outside a set of finite linear measure.
 By removing this exceptional set using Borel's lemma~\cite[Lemma~1.1.1]{Laine1993} and then applying the Carath\'{e}odory inequality (see~\cite[pp.~66-67]{YangYi2003}) to $e^{\varphi(z)}$, we may show that $\varphi(z)$ is of finite order.
-By Theorem~\ref{maintheorem1}, if $\varphi(z)$ is a nonconstant polynomial, then $f(z)$ must be of infinite order and the hyper-order of $f(z)$ is equal to the degree of $\varphi(z)$, which contradicts with the assumptions of Br\"{u}ck's conjecture.
-Therefore, $\varphi(z)$ is a constant or a transcendental entire function of finite order.
-Now, if $m(r,1/g)=O(r^{l_1})$ for some positive constant $l_1$, then the inequalities in \eqref{Eq diss2} imply that $T(r,e^{\varphi})=O(r^{l_2})$ for some positive constant $l_2$.
-Therefore, the Carath\'{e}odory inequality again implies that $\varphi(z)$ must be a polynomial.
+By Theorem~\ref{maintheorem1}, if $\varphi(z)$ is a nonconstant polynomial, then $f(z)$ must be of infinite order and the hyper-order of $f(z)$ is equal to the degree of $\varphi(z)$, contradicting with the assumptions of Br\"{u}ck's conjecture.
 Thus we have the following